gmarkall/nbep-7/README.md

    - Should each context have its own memory manager?
      - Does RMM have one manager per context?
 2. How about resetting the context?
+   - Need to notify the memory manager plugin that the context was reset so it can invalidate its own handles, maybe?
 3. What about streams?
    - RMM accepts stream parameter
      - (How) does this map to `cudaMalloc`?